 The lagoon is unlined and formerly received treated wastewater from the Recirculating Cooling Water (RCW) Treatment Facility (C-616).
-The C-616 facility previously treated RCW, which contained hexavalent chromium (Cr+6).
+The C-616 facility previously treated RCW, which contained hexavalent chromium.
 Hexavalent chromium use as a corrosion inhibitor in RCW was discontinued in the early 1990s.
-In 1998, USEC deleased this facility back to DOE and rerouted the RCW to the C-616-F Lagoon, bypassing the C-616-E Sludge Lagoon.
+Hexavalent chromium was replaced with phosphate as a corrosion inhibitor.
+The C-616 facility then was used to treat phosphate.
+In 1998, USEC deleased C-616-E back to DOE and rerouted the RCW to the C-616-F Lagoon, no longer utilizing the C-616-E Sludge Lagoon.
 This lagoon contains sludge and water from the C-616 RCW Treatment Facility.
-The sludge and water contain trivalent chromium (Cr+3) left from Cr+6 reduction/treatment at C-616.
+The sludge and water contain trivalent chromium reduction/treatment at C-616.
 The potential for release from this facility comes with a degradation of the lagoon walls through erosion or damage.
 Releases from this lagoon would travel through KPDES Outfall 001.

 C-616-E Chromium Sludge Lagoon BMP.
-The heavy metals (Cr+3) that constitute the major potential pollutant from this facility do not readily migrate to groundwater.
-Overflow from the lagoon discharges into the C-616-F lagoon which discharges to Outfall 001.
+The heavy metals (e.g., trivalent chromium) that constitute the major potential pollutant from this facility do not readily migrate to groundwater.
+Because this is an elevated lagoon with no flow into the lagoon, it has no effluent.
+Evaporation maintains a fairly constant lagoon elevation.
 This lagoon is inspected at least annually to ensure integrity of the structure of the lagoon.